nodejs/node/doc/api/crypto.md

 * `key` {Buffer}
 * Returns: {KeyObject}

-Creates and returns a new key object containing a secret (symmetric) key.
+Creates and returns a new key object containing a secret key for symmetric encryption or `Hmac`.

 ### crypto.createSign(algorithm[, options])
 <!-- YAML